 - If you are under 25 and you live in the UK (but not Northern Ireland) you can get condoms for free using the c card scheme.
 Google your borough name and “c card” to find your local supplier.

 - Buy online.
 The Freedoms Shop is good supplier.
 There are others.
-Of course you can just go to your local chemist or supermarket but this is where the deals are.
-And the support with getting the right size.
+You can just go to your local chemist or supermarket but the best deals are usually online.

 5. Avoid allergies

 “They used to be fine…”

 You or your partner might be allergic to the latex in condoms, or you might become “sensitised”.
 That means you are fine for ages but then things become sensitive.
 Allergies are not always an instant thing.
 So:

 - Get latex-free condoms – your supplier will provide them.

 - Try lambskin condoms - both latex-free and biodegradable.
 Avoid these if you are at risk of getting a sexually transmitted infection.
 Lambskin condoms are more porous than normal ones, which means you’re protected against pregnancy but not infections (fun fact).

 There are other barrier methods available, including the diaphragm, and the cap.
 These fit over your cervix, inside your vagina.
 Neither is quite as effective as condoms for avoiding pregnancy, and neither protects you from infection.
 And they both have to be left in for 6 hours after sex, and used with a big squirt of spermicide, which seems a bit grim to me, but might not be a big deal for you.